 Kyle and I got together the day before Christmas Eve (ed: the year the FF Marathon began), determined to see an end to this game so that we could safely say “Three Final Fantasy games done in less than one year!”
 (Less than a year, in fact!
 FFI, FFII, FFIV) And the game heard us, and became determined to have us whipped for our insolence.(more…)

 It was at this point that Kyle and I made a critical mistake.
 Let’s try to put you in our shoes.
 We arrived at the moon and found it was much smaller than the world below (as you’d expect), but contained of several dungeons, most of them caves but one of them a massive green-crystal structure (there was also a carved face, probably a reference to the face-like pattern on Mars).
 Now, that was probably all we should have considered: “Oh, a crystal building, let’s go there.”
 But there was also another cave, bullseyed by a circle of rock.
 Where to start?
-Well, we weighed our evidence and picked the cave.
+Well, we weighed our evidence and picked the latter.
 Here’s the list:

 - We tried to visit each dungeon first to get a grasp on it, but discovered the crystal dungeon couldn’t be reached directly.
 By our guess, most of the caves nearby served as a dungeon made up of smaller, micro-dungeons, and small stretches of overworld, eventually leading to reach the crystal castle.
 Ease favoured the bulls-eye cave.

 - Tropes are also a factor.
 On one hand: a giant eye-catching castle demands attention, which is what Square was hoping for!
 On the other hand, giant eye-catching castles that can only be reached by tunnels tend to be final dungeons (see also: literally one main-numbered game ago).
 What were the odds we were going to the final dungeon at this point in the game when there was an easier-to-reach cave right over there?